etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 ## Running the Smart Rollup node

-You can start the Smart Rollup node with a snapshot of the Etherlink state or from Etherlink genesis.
+You can start the Smart Rollup node with a snapshot of the Etherlink state to prevent it from having to compute the state from Etherlink genesis.

-- If you start from genesis, the result is an archive node, which contains a copy of the state at each level since Etherlink genesis.
-- If you start from a snapshot, the result is a rolling node, which contains only a copy of the state at the current level.

 For simplicity, these steps show how to run the smart rollup node in observer mode: